turingschool/curriculum/tutorials/internal_testing/rspec_practices.markdown

 end
 ```

-Here we saved ourselves the hassle of having to generate a `Client` each and every execution, however, we still have the member variables `@client` used throughout all of our test examples.
-In the event that we wanted to change the variable name we would need to do some find & replacing.
+We saved ourselves the hassle of having to generate a `Client` each execution with the `before(:all)`, but we still have the instance variable `@client` throughout our examples.

-RSpec allows for you to be verbose in the right areas of your test suite.
-To assist with that, RSpec has the convention that when you call `should` without an _explicit receiver_ it is assumed that you mean to make an assertion against the `subject` under test.
+RSpec has the convention that when you call `should` without an _explicit receiver_ it is assumed that you mean to make an assertion against the `subject` under test.
 This is called [Implicit Receiver](https://www.relishapp.com/rspec/rspec-core/docs/subject/implicit-receiver).

 Let us define a `subject` and allow for it to be the implicit receiver.